 As a general rule, survivors benefits based on age will be about the same total Social Security benefits over a lifetime, whether they start early or at full survivors retirement age.
 If monthly benefits start before full retirement age, the amount is smaller to take into account the longer period a person receives them.

 Widows or widowers benefits based on age can start any time between age 60 and full retirement age as a survivor.
 If the benefits start at an earlier age, they are reduced a fraction of a percent for each month before full retirement age.

-If a person receives widow's or widower's benefits, and will qualify for a retirement benefit that's more than their survivors benefit, he or she can switch to their own retirement benefit as early as age 62 or as late as age 70.
+If a person receives widow's or widower's benefits, and will qualify for a retirement benefit that's more than their survivors benefit, they can switch to their own retirement benefit as early as age 62 or as late as age 70.
 The rules are complicated and vary depending on the situation.
 Talk to a Social Security representative about the options available.

 The chart below lists full retirement ages for survivors based on year of birth.
 It includes examples of the age 62 survivors benefit based on an estimated monthly benefit of $1000 at full retirement age.
 Click on the year of birth to find out how much the benefit will be reduced if someone begins receiving survivors benefits between age 60 and full retirement age.

 |Year of Birth 1.||Full (survivors) Retirement Age 2.||At age 62 a $1000 survivors benefit would be reduced to 3.||Months between age 60 and full retirement age||Monthly % reduction 4.|